RavenSam/DealDocs/README.md

 ## Download the App

-You can download the pre-built DealDocs desktop application from the [GitHub Releases page].
+You can download the pre-built DealDocs desktop application from the [GitHub Releases page](https://github.com/RavenSam/DealDocs/releases/latest).
 Download the appropriate package for your system.

 ## Tech Stack